Hasnain-Ahmad48/Capston-Project/frontend/README.md

-This template offers a simple and efficient starting point for building React applications with Vite.
-It includes Hot Module Replacement (HMR) and basic ESLint configuration out of the box, helping you develop faster and maintain cleaner code.
+This template provides a clean and efficient foundation for building React applications with Vite.
+It comes preconfigured with Hot Module Replacement (HMR) and a basic ESLint setup, allowing you to develop quickly while maintaining clean and consistent code.

 🚀 Official React Plugins for Vite

-You can select from two official plugins optimized for React:
+You can choose from two optimized plugins for React development:

-@vitejs/plugin-react – Utilizes Babel (or oxc with rolldown-vite) to support Fast Refresh.
+@vitejs/plugin-react – Powered by Babel (or oxc when paired with rolldown-vite) to enable Fast Refresh.

-@vitejs/plugin-react-swc – Uses SWC, delivering even faster performance and improved Fast Refresh.
+@vitejs/plugin-react-swc – Uses SWC for enhanced performance and an even faster Fast Refresh experience.

 ⚛️ React Compiler

-By default, the React Compiler is turned off in this template because it may impact development and build performance.
-If you want to enable it, refer to the official React documentation for setup instructions.
+The React Compiler is disabled by default because it can affect both development and build performance.
+If you'd like to enable it, refer to the official React documentation for proper setup and configuration guidance.

-📘 Enhancing ESLint
+📘 Improving ESLint for Production

-For production-ready applications, it’s recommended to use TypeScript along with type-aware ESLint rules to improve reliability, maintainability, and overall code quality.
+For production-grade applications, it's recommended to integrate TypeScript along with type-aware ESLint rules.
+This combination offers stronger type safety, better maintainability, and improved code quality.

-Explore the TypeScript template to learn how to configure:
+Check out the TypeScript template to learn how to configure:

 TypeScript

 typescript-eslint

-Additional linting rules for larger projects
+Advanced linting rules suitable for larger, scalable projects